quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/api/index.md

 The Quantum Forge Runtime API provides [QuantumProperty](QRG.QuantumForge.Runtime.QuantumProperty.yml), a Monobehaviour wrapper for the native quantum property.
 The [Basis](QRG.QuantumForge.Runtime.Basis.yml) can be created from the Unity `Assets/Create/Quantum` menu.The runtume api also provides a set of `Actions` that can be applied to a quantum property to manipulate its state, and a set of `Trackers` that can be used to gather certain information about the quantum state.

 ### Actions
 Actions are used to manipulate the state of a quantum property.
-The [QuantumForge.Actions](QRG.QuantumForge.Runtime.Actions.yml) namespace provides a set of supported actions.
+There are several types of actions that can be applied to a quantum property:

 - [Hadamard](QRG.QuantumForge.Runtime.Hadamard.yml): **This creates superposition from a classical state.**
 - [Clock](QRG.QuantumForge.Runtime.Clock.yml): Details about the `Clock` action.